-An analytical ADRV refers to a violation of Code Article 2.1 above and is based on an Adverse Analytical Finding (AAF) (otherwise known as a positive result), which indicates the presence
+An Analytical ADRV refers to a violation of Code Article 2.1 and is based on an Adverse Analytical Finding (AAF) (otherwise known as a positive result), which indicates the presence of a prohibited substance or its metabolite(s) or of marker(s) of the use of a prohibited substance in a urine and/or blood sample collected from an Athlete and analyzed by a WADA-accredited Laboratory.

-A non-analytical ADRV is a case in which an athlete or ASP (coach, trainer, manager, agent, medical staff, parent, etc.) commits another type of ADRV that does not involve the detection of a prohibited substance or prohibited method in a urine or blood sample from athletes, as outlined in Code Articles 2.2 to 2.10 above.
-Athlete Biological Passport cases are considered as non-analytical cases pursuant to Code Article 2.2.
+A Non-Analytical ADRV is a case in which an Athlete or Athlete Support Personnel (coach, trainer, manager, agent, medical staff, parent, etc.) commits another type of ADRV that does not involve the detection of a prohibited substance or prohibited method in a urine or blood sample from Athletes, as outlined in Code Articles 2.2 to 2.10.
+Athlete Biological Passport cases are considered as Non-Analytical cases pursuant to Code Article 2.2.

-4. WHAT FIGURES ARE INCLUDED IN THE 2016 ADRVs REPORT?
+4. WHAT FIGURES ARE INCLUDED IN THE 2018 ADRVs REPORT?

-The 2016 ADRVs Report consists of four main sections.
+The 2018 ADRVs Report consists of four main categories:

-- An Introduction and an Executive Summary which give an overview of the Report and highlight the key observations. - Sections 1 and 2 present the Results Management outcomes (including ADRVs) of all AAFs detected by WADA-accredited Laboratories for samples collected from athletes in- and out-of-competition in 2016.
-They are presented by sport, discipline (Section 1) and Testing Authority (TA) (Section 2). - Section 3 includes ADRVs that resulted from non-analytical findings committed by athletes (presented by sport and nationality) and by ASP (presented by nationality). - Section 4 indicates the total number of ADRVs in 2016, which includes AAFs that resulted in an ADRV plus all non-analytical ADRVs.
+- An Introduction and an Executive Summary which give an overview and highlight the key observations of the 2018 ADRVs report. - Sections 1 and 2 present the results management outcomes (including ADRVs) of all AAFs detected by WADA-accredited Laboratories for samples collected from Athletes in- and out-of-competition and reported into ADAMS in 2018.
+They are presented by sport, discipline (Section 1) and testing authority (Section 2). - Section 3 includes ADRVs that resulted from non-analytical findings committed by Athletes (presented by sport and nationality) and by Athlete Support Personnel (presented by nationality). - Section 4 indicates the total number of ADRVs in 2018, which includes AAFs that resulted in an ADRV and all non-analytical ADRVs.
 The data is presented by sport and nationality.
-The information is further broken down into sample type (urine or blood), type of test (in- or out-of-competition) and athlete gender.
+The information is further broken down into: (1) sample type (urine or blood), (2) type of test (in- or out-of-competition), and (3) Athlete gender.

-5. HOW DOES THIS REPORT DIFFER FROM THE 2016 ANTI-DOPING TESTING FIGURES REPORT?
+5. HOW DOES THIS REPORT DIFFER FROM THE 2018 ANTI-DOPING TESTING FIGURES REPORT?

-The 2016 Anti-Doping Testing Figures Report is a compilation of the analysis results from athlete urine and blood samples as reported by WADA-accredited Laboratories.
+The 2018 Anti-Doping Testing Figures Report is a compilation of the analysis results from Athlete urine and blood samples as reported by WADA-accredited Laboratories.

-The ADRVs Report provides information regarding all ADRVs, which includes the Results Management outcomes of AAFs reported by WADA-accredited Laboratories in the Anti-Doping Administration and Management System (ADAMS), WADA's centralized online database, as well as ADRVs that resulted from non-analytical findings.
+The ADRVs Report provides information regarding all ADRVs, which includes the results management outcomes of AAFs reported by WADA-accredited Laboratories in ADAMS as well as ADRVs that resulted from non-analytical findings.